 List of relevant configuration files¶

-The configuration file that loads and enables the TeamDrive Host Server-specific modules for the the Apache http Server:
+- This configuration file loads and enables the TeamDrive Registration

 List of relevant log files¶